acsformyard-alt/dand/readme-api.txt

 ------------
 1. In the Cloudflare dashboard, go to **Workers & Pages → Create application → Create Worker**.
 2. Name the Worker (example: `dand-api`).
 Choose **Quick Edit**.
-3. Replace the default script with the contents of `cloudflare/api.js`.
+3. Replace the default script with the contents of `workers/api/worker.js`.
+   - If you prefer to consume the Worker as a module from another repository, you can import `@dand/workers-api` directly from this repo using `npm install git+https://github.com/your-org/dand.git#path:workers/api` and re-export it from your Wrangler project.
 Save.
 4. Open the Worker’s **Settings → Variables** tab and configure bindings:
    - **D1 Database Binding**
      - Type: D1 Database